mjen0012/immunopeptidomics/src/IAVnew copy.md

   CROSS JOIN  total_u     AS tu
 ),

-/* Ensures the aligned selection shows up even if its count is 0 */ selected_filler AS (
+/* Ensure the clicked peptide shows up even if its count is 0 */ selected_filler AS (
   SELECT
     params.sel_peptide                   AS peptide,